-- First Priority - Catholic families in Holy Souls parish, especially those who already have children attending the school.
+First Priority - Catholic families active in Holy Souls parish, especially those with children attending the school

-- Second Priority - Catholic families from other Catholic parishes.
+Second Priority - Catholic families active in other Catholic parishes

-The following criteria will be taken into consideration in the event there are more In-Parish children than spaces available.
+The following criteria will be considered in the event there are more In-Parish children than spaces available:

-- Families who consistently attend Mass (as indicated by the regular use of Church envelopes)
+- Families who consistently attend Mass (as approved by our pastor)

 - Active participation in parish and school activities